IOC member Dick Pound 'puzzled' by reaction to Peng Shuai video call - KESQ

 Zhang has kept a low profile and faded from public life since his retirement in 2018, and there is no public information relating to his current whereabouts.

-Before retiring as vice premier, Zhang was the head of a Chinese government’s working group for Beijing Games.
-In the role he inspected venue construction sites, visited athletes, unveiled official emblems, and held meetings to coordinate preparation work.
+Before retiring as vice premier, Zhang was the head of a Chinese government working group for the Beijing Games.
+In the role he inspected venues, visited athletes, unveiled official emblems, and held meetings to coordinate preparation work.

-Zhang had met with Bach, the IOC president who held a video call with Peng, on at least one occasion, with the two being photographed together in the Chinese capital in 2016.
+Zhang previously met with Bach, the IOC president who held a video call with Peng, on at least one occasion, with the two being photographed together shaking hands in the Chinese capital in 2016.

 The-CNN-Wire